For the first-year law test, you are advised to memorise, word-for-word where appropriate, text in burgundy

 Case study: The Sun quoted smoker player Ronnie O’Sullivan saying he wanted to win a Master’s title to celebrate his mother completing a prison term for evading VAT.
 At the time, she was on trial again for something else.
 Jurors in the second case might have read about her previous conviction.
 A judge found a substantial risk of serious prejudice to her trial, and discharged the jury.

 Case study: Levi Bellfield was found guilty of the murder of schoolgirl Milly Dowler.
 The Daily Mail and Daily Mirror ran full coverage, including allegations of rape that had been kept from the jury.
 But the jury had not yet reached a verdict on a second charge of attempting to kidnap another schoolgirl.
-The trial on the second charge was stopped, and the two papers were tried for contempt.
+The trial on the second charge was stopped, and the two papers were punished for contempt.

 In civil (non-criminal) cases, juries not only decide the case but also set the amount of damages.
 Media reports that speculate about damages can be in contempt.